Plan your visit to Nilpena Ediacara National Park

 This is an all-accessible visitor experience that allows everyone of all mobility types to view fossils up-close.

 Adjacent to the Blacksmith’s Shop are the former shearer’s quarters which are currently used as accommodation for researchers who work onsite.
 There are also plans for the former woolshed (opposite the Blacksmith’s Shop) to create an event and function space in the future.

 The fossil fields remain an active research site.
 It’s here where many discoveries have occurred and where Alice’s Restaurant Bed was unearthed.

 At the entry to the fossil fields, the surrounding landscape is quite spectacular and provides a different perspective of the Flinders Ranges.

-Rolling hills frame the distant landscape and at dusk, you’ll be able to capture panoramic photos of the ranges in all their purple hue glory.
+Rolling hills frame the distant landscape and at dusk, you can capture panoramic photos of the ranges in all their purple-hued glory.